iyazerski/pit8c/README.md

 2. **Freedom24 XLSX Support**: Reads Freedom24’s Excel annual tax report files and converts them into a standard format.
 3. **FIFO Matching**: Automatically applies the First-In-First-Out logic to match buy and sell trades (including partial closures).
 4. **Commission Handling**: Splits and sums commissions from both buy and sell sides, proportionally for partial trades.
+5. **PIT-8C**: Generates PIT-8C PDF file with the income and costs values calculated based on the trades provided.
-5. **XLSX Output**: Exports final summarized results (buy date, buy amount, sell date, sell amount, total commission) in a standardized XLSX file.
+6. **Audit**: Exports all closed positions (buy date, buy amount, sell date, sell amount, total commission) in a XLSX file for audit.

 ---